HazyResearch/ThunderKittens/README.md

 1. Thread -- this is the level of doing work on an individual bit of data, like a floating point multiplication.
 A thread has up to 256 32-bit registers it can access every cycle.
 2. Warp -- 32 threads make a warp.
 This is the level at which instructions are issued by the hardware.
 It’s also the base (and default) scope from which ThunderKittens operates; most ThunderKittens programming happens here.
 3. Warpgroup -- 4 warps make a warpgroup.
 This is the level from which asynchronous warpgroup matrix multiply-accumulate instructions are issued.
 (We really wish we could ignore this level, but you unfortunately need it for the H100.)
 Correspondingly, many matrix multiply and memory operations are supported at the warpgroup level.
 4. Block -- N warps make a block, which is the level that shares “shared memory” in the CUDA programming model.
-In ThunderKittens, N is usually 8.
-ThunderKittens also supports some shared memory operations at the block level.
+In ThunderKittens, N is often 8.
 5. Grid -- M blocks make a grid, where M should be equal to (or slightly less) than a multiple of the number of SMs on the GPU to avoid tail effects.
+ThunderKittens does not touch the grid scope except through helping initialize TMA descriptors.

 “Register” objects exist at the level of warps -- their contents is split amongst the threads of the warp.
 Register objects include:
 - Register tiles, declared as the `kittens::rt` struct in `src/register_tile/rt.cuh`.
 Kittens provides a few useful wrappers -- for example, a 32x16 row-layout bfloat16 register tile can be declared as `kittens::rt_bf_2x1;` -- row-layout is implicit by default.